Sriharshak95/s-keshavamurthy-fed-test/ASSUMPTIONS.md

 ## Assumptions that I made

 * While exploring the API end point I have used the [RandomUser.me/results=5](https://randomuser.me/api/?page=1&results=5) that will fetch 5 random results at a time.
-This was used in view of solving the problem of generating 5 random profiles, as [RandomUser.me API](https://randomuser.me/api/) provides data of a single profile.
+This was used in view of solving the problem of generating 5 random profiles, as [RandomUser.me API](https://randomuser.me/api/) provides data of a single profile and generate more API requests.
 * I have modified the `webpack.config.babel.js` to enable CSS modules and different font styling to be used in the application.

 ## Libraries used